-For adults with RA, sarilumab is given as a subcutaneous (beneath the skin) injection every 2 weeks at a dose between 150 mg to 200 mg.
+For adults with RA, sarilumab is given as a self-administered subcutaneous (beneath the skin) injection every 2 weeks at a dose of 200 mg.
 The medicine can be injected into the thigh or abdomen.
 The site of injection should be rotated so the same site is not used multiple times.
 Some patients will start to see improvement within a few weeks, but it may take several months to take full effect.
 Sarilumab may be taken alone or with methotrexate or other non-biologic drugs.
 Sarilumab should not be given in combination with another biologic drug.
 Blood tests will be used to monitor for changes to liver enzymes, cholesterol, and for reductions in blood cell counts while taking sarilumab.

 Sarilumab can lower the ability of your immune system to fight infections.
 If you develop symptoms of an infection while using this medication, you should stop it and contact your doctor.
 All patients should be tested for tuberculosis before starting on sarilumab, although these types of infections have not been frequently seen.
 A rare complication seen with sarilumab use in clinical trials was bowel perforation, or a hole in the bowel wall.
 If you have a history or diverticulitis or develop abdominal pain or bloody bowel movements while taking sarilumab, you should notify your doctor immediately.

 You should notify your rheumatology provider if you develop symptoms of an infection, such as a fever or cough, or if you think you are having any side effects, especially abdominal pain, bloody bowel movements, or allergic reactions.
 Notify your doctor if you become pregnant, are planning pregnancy, or if you are breastfeeding.
 Be sure to talk with your rheumatology provider if you are planning to have surgery or get any live vaccinations; these include shingles, nasal spray flu vaccine, measles, mumps, rubella, and yellow fever vaccines.